Security

 You're free to configure any authentication method according to your needs.
 CAP isn't bound to any specific authentication method or user representation such as introduced with XSUAA, it rather runs the requests based on a user abstraction.
 The CAP user of a request is represented by a UserInfo object that can be retrieved from the RequestContext as explained in Enforcement API & Custom Handlers.

-Hence, if you bring your own authentication, you’ve to transform the authenticated user and inject as UserInfo to the current request.
+to the current request.
 This is done by means of UserInfoProvider interface that can be implemented as Spring bean as demonstrated in Registering Global Parameter Providers.
-More frequently you might have the requirement to just adapt the request’s UserInfo which is possible with the same interface:
+More frequently you might have the requirement to just adapt the request's UserInfo

 @Component